-1) Assumptions: In the first considered setup it was assumed that all BSs have infinite amount of best effort (BE) data to transmit, which is known as the full-buffer model.
+1) Assumptions: In the first considered setup it was assumed that at each time instant there were 300 UEs uniformly distributed on the streets, hence only outdoor transmission has been considered.
+All BSs have infinite amount of best effort (BE) data to transmit, which is known as the full-buffer model.
 The following approaches to interference mitigation have been considered in the evaluation: